-Task Lead Description GRD / OAD Transfer all absolute gravity field operations from GRD to OAD OAD Hire, train or contract a second absolute gravity operator OAD Investigate new absolute gravity meters and make recommendations about NGS purchasing them Director's Perform a cost-benefit analysis on keeping the superconducting Staff / OAD / gravimeter in Boulder versus moving it to an area where its data can be GRD more directly supportive of the geoid component of the NGS mission.
+TABLE 2: Two-year Milestones toward Modernizing the Geopotential Task Lead Datum Description Description Transfer all absolute gravity field ensentians from CRD to CAD.
+GRD / OAD Transfer all absolute gravity field operations from GRD to OAD.
+OAD Hire, train or contract a second absolute gravity operator.
+OAD Investigate new absolute gravity meters, and make recommendations about NGS purchasing them.
+Director's Staff / OAD / GRD Perform a cost-benefit analysis on keeping the superconducting gravimeter in Boulder, versus moving it to an area where its data can be more directly supportive of the geoid component of the NGS mission.
 Act on the results of that study.
-OAD Train all field operators in the operation of relative gravity meters SRSD Revitalize the gravity database by: 1) Assigning or hiring at least one person to be in charge of the state of this database 2) Creating a GIS based, user friendly method of adding, cleaning, manipulating and distributing the gravity holdings 3) Developing a method for tagging gravity measurements with epochs and velocities (and accelerations if needed) 4) Developing a method for entering absolute gravity data into the database GRD Hire, contract or reassign three more MSs or PhDs devoted exclusively to gravity field research

-GRD Answer the following questions about computable geoid accuracy: ORD 1) Is a gravimetric geoid, accurate to 1 cm, computable without an impractical amount of crustal rock density surveys?
-2) If so, what is NGS missing in order to achieve this?
-3) If not, what accuracy can be practically achieved, broken down by geography?
-GSD Survey the NGS customer base on the best way to shift vertical datum access from a reliance on passive marks to a reliance on GPS/geoid defined vertical datum GRD Answer the following questions about the lack of gravity data in littoral regions of the United States: 1) Does such a gravity gap affect our ability to compute a 1 cm accurate gravimetric geoid at any place(s) in the US or her territories?
-2) If the answer to #1 is "yes", then will the collection of gravity via airborne sensors in those littoral regions remove or at least partially alleviate such inaccuracies?
-3) If the answer to #2 is "yes", then where, at what spacing, at what height, at what speed and with what sensors should airborne gravity be taken in the US and her territories?
-OAD Formalize NGS policy on the use of passive vertical marks, specifically addressing upkeep of existing marks, installation of new marks, information presented on marks in the NGS datasheets and other relevant questions.
-GRD / Identify and acquire: RSD 1) The most accurate Digital Elevation Models available for the United States and the world 2) The most accurate bathymetry models available for the oceans and the Great Lakes
+OAD Train all field operators in the operation of relative gravity meters.
+SRSD Revitalize the gravity database by: 1.
+Assigning or hiring at least one person to be in charge of the state of the database.
+2. Creating a GIS based, user-friendly method of adding, cleaning, manipulating and distributing the gravity holdings.
+3. Developing a method for tagging gravity measurements with epochs and velocities (and accelerations if needed).
+4. Developing a method for entering absolute gravity data into the database.
+GRD Hire, contract or reassign three more MSs or PhDs devoted exclusively to gravity field research.
+GRD Answer the following questions about computable geoid accuracy: 1.Is a gravimetric geoid, accurate to 1 cm, computable without an impractical amount of crustal rock density surveys?
+2. If so, what is NGS missing in order to achieve this?
+3. If not, what accuracy can be practically achieved, broken down by geography?
+GSD Survey the NGS customer base on the best way to shift vertical datum access from a reliance on passive marks to a reliance on GPS/geoid defined vertical datum.
+GRD Answer the following questions regarding the lack of gravity data in littoral regions of the United States: 1.
+Does such a gravity gap affect our ability to compute a 1 cm accurate gravimetric geoid at any place(s) in the United States or its territories?
+2. If the answer to question one is "yes", then will the collection of gravity via airborne sensors in those littoral regions remove, or at least partially alleviate, such inaccuracies?
+3. If the answer to question two is "yes", then where, at what spacing, at what height, at what speed and with what sensors should airborne gravity be taken in the United States and its territories?
+SRSD/OAD Formalize NGS policy on the use of passive vertical marks, specifically addressing upkeep of existing marks, installation of new marks, information presented on marks in the NGS datasheets and other relevant questions.
+GRD / RSD Identify and acquire: 1.
+The most accurate Digital Elevation Models available for the United States and the world 2.
+The most accurate bathymetry models available for the oceans and the Great Lakes